terrier-org/pyterrier/docs/extending/datasets.rst

 - ``get_topics()``: Returns the topics for the dataset.
 - ``get_qrels()``: Returns the qrels for the dataset.
 - ``get_corpus_iter()``: Returns an iterator over the corpus for the dataset.

+You can also provide other methods to provide data based on your specific needs.
+For instance, the implementation in `PyTerrier_rag <https://github.com/terrierteam/pyterrier_rag/blob/main/pyterrier_rag/_datasets.py>` includes a ``get_answers()`` method to provide reference answers.

 For example: